gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 ### 1. Product Manager's role

-The Product Manager (PM) should add to the feature issue:
+The Product Manager (PM) should confirm or add the following items in the issue:

 - New or updated feature name, overview/description, and use cases, for the feature's [documentation blurb](structure.md#documentation-blurb)
 - The documentation requirements for the developer working on the docs